Pembium/Stock_Monitoring/README.md

 # Stock Monitoring

 ## Description:
-* This script uses alpha vantage API to retireve data on 25 US stocks.
+* This script uses alpha vantage API to retrieve data on 25 US stocks.
 * This data is then processed looking for recent dips in stock which may be under valued at the moment.
 * The results are then sent a telegram bot.